-- 14 The "U.S. Government Protection Profile for Database Management Systems in Basic Robustness Environments" specifies security requirements for a commercial-off-the-shelf (COTS) database system.
+- The "U.S. Government Protection Profile for Database Management Systems" specifies security requirements for a commercial-off-the-shelf (COTS) database system.
 A product compliant with this Protection Profile includes, but is not limited to, a DBMS server and may be evaluated as a software only application layered on an underlying system (i.e., operating system, hardware, network services and/or custom software) and is usually embedded as a component of a larger system within an operational environment.
-This profile establishes the requirements necessary to achieve the security objectives of the Target of Evaluation (TOE) and its environment. - 15 Conformant products provide access control based on user identity and/or group membership (e.g., Discretionary Access Control (DAC)) and generation of audit records for security relevant events.
-The IT environment, of which the conformant product will be part, must provide the following functionality: identification and authentication, security administration and audit record storage, and audit review.
-A conformant product, in conjunction with an IT environment that satisfies all the requirements in this protection profile, provides necessary security services, mechanisms, and assurances to process administrative, private, and sensitive/proprietary information.
-The intended environment for conformant products has a relatively low threat for the sensitivity of the data processed.
-Authorized users, including authorized administrators, of the TOE generally are trusted not to attempt to circumvent access controls implemented by the TOE to gain access to data for which they are not authorized.

-16 STs that claim conformance to this PP shall meet a minimum standard of demonstrable-PP conformance as defined in section D3 of part 1.
+This profile establishes the requirements necessary to achieve the security objectives of the Target of Evaluation (TOE) and its environment. - 13 Conformant products provide access control based on user identity and/or group membership (e.g., Discretionary Access Control (DAC)) and generation of audit records for security relevant events.
+Authorized users, including authorized administrators, of the TOE generally are trusted not to attempt to circumvent access controls implemented by the TOE to gain access to data for which they are not authorized. - STs that claim conformance to this PP shall meet a minimum standard of demonstrable-PP conformance as defined in section D3 of Common Criteria part 1.